 5. Screen Room Tent

-Most people hate bugs, especially the ones that bite.
+Most people hate bugs, especially ones that bite.
 And there are a lot of bugs in the great outdoors.
 You simply can’t escape them when camping.
-Introducing the screen room.
+That's where the screen room comes in.
 It’s a large mesh tent designed to keep the bugs out when cooking or hanging out at the campground.

 But if that doesn’t do the trick and you’d rather stay home than deal with bugs, you might consider a screen room as your one luxury.
 If you buy a good one, you are also protected from rain, which will allow you to hang out outdoors and be comfortable with rain and bugs.